Defendant Failing to Appear in Court

-There are a lot of reasons that a Van Nuys judge can issue a bench warrant for somebody's arrest.
+There are many reasons that a Van Nuys judge can issue a bench warrant for somebody's arrest.
 Maybe it's a new case.
-The prosecutors bring it to them and the judge issues a bench warrant – because the police can't find the person – so the judge is going to have to issue a bench warrant, then the case will be brought into Van Nuys Division 100.
-Another reason is if the person just simply doesn't show up to court, either at the first arraignment or they don't show up to court while the case is pending.
+The prosecutors bring it to them, and the judge issues a bench warrant – because the police can't find the person.
+So the judge will have to give a bench warrant, then the case will be brought into Van Nuys Division 100.
+Another reason is if the person simply doesn't show up to court, either at the first arraignment or they don't show up to court while the case is pending.

-Then your defense attorney is going to be arguing to the Van Nuys to let you out – the judge is going to say, no, I'm not going to let this guy out.
-I had to issue a bench warrant for his arrest and I never would have got my hands on him except for the fact that the police caught him.
+Then your defense attorney is going to be arguing to let you out – the judge is going to say, no, I'm not going to let this guy out.
+I had to issue a bench warrant for his arrest, and I would never have got my hands on him except for the fact that the police caught him.

-So, if you turn yourself in and come in with an attorney, you already stand in strong shoes and you have a good chance of trying to resolve your matter without that much damage being done because the judge will appreciate that you actually came in and you dealt with your case instead of doing nothing.
+So, suppose you turn yourself in and come in with an attorney.
+In that case, you already stand in solid shoes, and you have a good chance of trying to resolve your matter without that much damage being done because the judge will appreciate that you came in.
+You dealt with your case instead of doing nothing.

 So, get in front of a criminal defense attorney.
 I have you come in.
 We talk about the case.
 We see where you were before the bench warrant.
 You know what, maybe you're in a better position now.
-Maybe it's been an amount of time and you haven't gotten any new arrests.
+Perhaps it's been an amount of time, and you haven't gotten any new arrests.
 We can use that to help you.
-Maybe since the time that you got your criminal case you didn't have a job or have many prospects – now you have a job.
-Maybe you didn't have a family – now you have a family.
+Maybe you didn't have a job or have many prospects since you got your criminal case – now you have a job.
+Perhaps you didn't have a family – now you have a family.

 These are the key things.
 Believe it or not, prosecutors and judges don't want you in the court system.
-They've got plenty of business; plenty of cases to deal with.
+They've got plenty of business, plenty of cases to deal with.
 So, if they think you're going to take care of business and you're not going to be a problem to them, then maybe they will give you a break, and that's up to your criminal defense attorney.
 I have you come in.
 We sit down and see where you're at now.

 We get a whole packet of mitigating circumstances together.
-So, not only do we take care of the bench warrant, in one fell swoop we also take care of your criminal case and we get you the best resolution.
-We protect your rights, your record and your freedom.
-So, when it comes to these Van Nuys bench warrant cases, the judges in the Van Nuys courthouse are very reasonable.
-They will listen to reason, and if we can show them that you've got on the right path and you're going to do the right thing, then we'll be in the best possible position to resolve your Van Nuys bench warrant case.
+So, not only do we take care of the bench warrant, but in one fell swoop, we also take care of your criminal case and get you the best resolution.
+We protect your rights, your record, and your freedom.
+So, the judges are very reasonable when it comes to these bench warrant cases.
+They will listen to reason, and if we can show them that you've got on the right path and you're going to do the right thing, then we'll be in the best possible position to resolve your bench warrant case.